-If you’re travelling with the family or your new to hiking, the best route to take is the Corridor Route from Styhead Tarn near Borrowdale.
+If you’re travelling with the family or you’re new to hiking, the best route to take is the Corridor Route from Styhead Tarn near beautiful Borrowdale valley.
 That’s on Derwentwater, very near to Keswick!
 If you’re a more experienced hiker, why not have a go from Ill Crag?
 If it’s not foggy at the top, you’ll get some fantastic views so make sure you take a camera!

 #2 – Dove Cottage